 Student Affairs Mission Statement.
 The Division of Student Affairs is committed to the continued development of a living and learning environment that enriches students’ lives within and beyond the classroom experience.
 We provide opportunities that encourage students to reach their potential academically, socially, emotionally, physically, spiritually, and professionally.
 In our commitment to advancing the mission of the College, we actively collaborate with members of our community to equip students with skills to achieve personal excellence and to navigate the world successfully.

 Dean of Students.
 The Dean of Students oversees the Division of Student Affairs and is responsible for the overall quality of campus life.
 The Dean of Students is available to assist students with problems and concerns.
-The Dean of Students oversees areas of residence life, student activities, career development, health services, counseling services, international student services, leadership programs, new student orientation and academic resources.
+The Dean of Students oversees areas of equity and inclusion, residence life, student involvement and new student orientation, health services, counseling services, international student services, disability and advocacy services, dining services, and Lane Center for Community Service.

 Orientation.
 First-year and transfer students are required to attend new student orientation and are encouraged to participate in planned educational and social activities in order to become acquainted with the academic program and co-curricular opportunities available at the College.

 Student Housing.
 Wesleyan is a residential college and we feel that living on campus provides students with valuable learning opportunities outside of the classroom.
 Wesleyan is committed to making students' time on campus a significant part of their overall educational experience by providing valuable opportunities in the residence halls and through student programming.
 Because Wesleyan College values the residential living experience, we require all traditional students to live on campus during their enrollment.
-A variety of housing options are available to Wesleyan students in five residence halls and two apartment buildings.
+A variety of housing options are available to Wesleyan students in four residence halls and two apartment buildings.
 Most rooms are designated as double occupancy with a select number of rooms available as a private room at an additional cost to the student.
 Elizabeth Turner Corn Hall and the Ernest Pauline Pierce Corn Hall provide apartment-style living for upper-class students.
-Two residence halls are specifically designated for our first-year students while the remaining three halls are open to sophomore, junior and senior students.
+Two residence halls are specifically designated for our first-year students.
 Non-traditional students are welcome to be part of the residential experience and should contact the Director of Residence Life about opportunities to live on campus.
-For exceptions to the residency requirement and additional information on Residence Hall Policies and Procedures, please see the Wesleyanne Student Handbook.
+For exceptions to the residency requirement and additional information on Residence Hall Policies and Procedures, please see the Wesleyanne student handbook.

 Religious Life.
 The Offices of Campus Ministry oversee multiple campus ministries whereby students are strengthened spiritually and intellectually in their chosen faith tradition.
 The Director of Campus Ministry serves as advisor to the Council on Religious Unity and is responsible for securing advisors for each of the religious groups on campus.
 The director assists religious groups in arranging worship opportunities and special observances within their traditions.
 Chapel services are conducted regularly.
 The director of campus ministry is available for individual and group counseling on spiritual and personal matters.
 The Director of Campus Ministry is located in Pierce Chapel.